 Is SR-22 insurance more expensive than regular auto insurance?

-Drivers who need SR-22 filings often pay higher premiums, but this is typically because of the underlying driving incidents—not the SR-22 itself.
-The certificate adds a small administrative component, but the main cost driver is how insurers assess your overall risk.
+Drivers who need SR-22 filings often pay higher premiums, but this is typically because of the underlying driving incidents — not the SR-22 certificate itself.
+The filing adds a small administrative component, but the main cost driver is how insurers assess your overall risk based on your driving history.

 How long do I need to carry SR-22 insurance?